kboenke/kbo-Startpage/README.md

 - Weather Information provided by [DarkSky](https://darksky.net/)

 ## Privacy Policy
 No data is being transferred or stored.
-Settings are maintained and stored only by the webbrowser.
+Settings are maintained and stored by the webbrowser only.